 The Chancellor of the Exchequer, Rishi Sunak, said, “As we begin to open the U.K. economy and people return to the High Street, the contactless limit increase will make it easier than ever before for people to pay for their shopping, providing a welcome boost to retail that will protect jobs and drive growth.”
 Sunak framed the measure as a Brexit win, as the European Union sets lower contactless payment limits through its Payment Services Directive.
 David Postings, chief executive of U.K. Finance (the U.K. banking lobby group), considered the increase “a great move for customers [as it] will allow them to use contactless to pay for higher value transactions like their weekly shop or filling up their car with fuel.”

 The increase to contactless limits has come as experts point to the obvious increase in cardholders’ risks if their cards are lost, stolen, or cloned.
 Raising the limits will make it “easier for a fraudster to spend large sums of the victim’s From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More in one go,” according to Ian Johnson, Europe managing director of payment business Marqeta.
 “Physical cards provide very little security, and a fraudster could continue to use their contactless function until they are cancelled.”
 According to Angus McFadyen, partner and payments expert at law firm Pinsent Masons, “the industry will need to actively monitor for this and have efficient systems in place for better detection.”

 U.K. Finance has acknowledged an increase in fraudulent activity relating to the Covid-19 pandemic.
 Authorised push payment (APP) scams increased 15% in the first semester of 2020.
 The lobbying group has even released a guide on preventing theft and fraud during the Covid-19 pandemic.